tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-17-gsoc-gp-design.md

   - Final work evaluation by mentors
   - Results

+### Experience

+I have a experience of 2 years in open source projects.
+I have completed many MOOCs and created several projects in the domain of Machine Learning and AI.
+All my projects and MOOC certificates can be found at my GitHub profile or a collection of them can be viewed [here](https://github.com/tirthasheshpatel/GSOC/tree/master/My%20Projects).

+A technical brief and an overview of my technical experience can be found on [my resume here](https://github.com/tirthasheshpatel/GSOC/tree/master/Resume).

+### Why this project?

+> My motivation to work with PyMC is driven by my passion for open-source projects and Machine Learning!

+I am very excited to do this project with its awesome team as nothing interests me more than Machine Learning and Open Source Projects.
+I have completed about 20 courses on Machine Learning and related domains from platforms such as coursera, udacity, etc and universities such as Georgia Tech., Stanford, etc. I am quite experienced in machine learning and python libraries like TensorFlow.
+I am very confident that I would be a great fit for the project as I always am ready to learn new stuff and love programming in Python!

 ### Commitments and Conclusion

 I aim to work full time for at least 60 to 70 hours a week on my project and write a blog on the work done every week on my website [tirthasheshpatel.github.io](https://tirthasheshpatel.github.io/).